amitjavilaventura/ATACseq-snakemake/README.md

 * `ref`: reference files (genome indexes...) used.
 * `options`: options for the pipeline.
 The ones available are:

-	+ `genrich_merge`: if you are working with replicates, setting this to True will make Genrich to call the peaks using the bam files of both replicates.
+	+ `genrich_pool`: if you are working with replicates, setting this to True will make Genrich to call the peaks using the bam files of both replicates.
 The output will be narrowPeak file for the condition specified in `samples.tsv`.
 If False, a .narrowPeak file for each replicate will be generated.
-	+ The other options are not available yet.
+	+ `rm_chrM`: remove the reads mapping to the mitochondrial chromosome in the BAM files. *Not available yet*